 Make a list of all the items you’ll need to take.
-Always best to forget things off the initial list and be able to add them on later than forget completely!
+Always best to forget things off the initial list & be able to add them on later than forget completely!

-To prevent over packing, be ruthless with the number of outfits you take.
-Just as fashion stylists advise you to create a capsule wardrobe based on your lifestyle, aim to create a ‘capsule suitcase’ based on the reason for your trip, taking into consideration the length of your stay and the weather at your destination.
+PLAN YOUR OUTFITS TO PREVENT OVERPACKINGTo prevent over packing, be ruthless with the number of outfits you take.
+Just as fashion stylists advise you to create a capsule wardrobe based on your lifestyle, aim to create a ‘capsule suitcase’ based on the reason for your trip, taking into consideration the length of your stay & the weather at your destination.

 Select items which work together to make multiple outfits which cross over from day to night.
 For example, a sari for the beach can double as a wrap for the evening.
-For work, consider one dark jacket that can make a smart suit for daytime and can be glammed up with a silk top and jeans for evening drinks.
-Shoes take up a lot of space, so wear your comfiest, bulkiest pair whilst travelling and pack sandals with a bit of glitz which will work on the beach and at the restaurant.
-Wraps and sari’s are a must because they can turn a day dress into an evening dazzler.
+For work, consider one dark jacket that can make a smart suit for daytime & can be glammed up with a silk top & jeans for evening drinks.
+Shoes take up a lot of space, so wear your comfiest, bulkiest pair whilst travelling & pack sandals with a bit of glitz which will work on the beach & at the restaurant.
+Wraps & sari’s are a must because they can turn a day dress into an evening dazzler.
 They also fold infinitesimally small, allowing you to indulge yourself by packing a little selection.

 When I say consider the weather, I mean really think about the temperature.
 In the past I have made the mistake of packing dresses for Europe suited to summer in St Ives not St Tropez!

-Lay everything that you want to pack out on the floor or bed.
+HOW TO ORGANISE A SUITCASELay everything that you want to pack out on the floor or bed.
 Place the heaviest items at the bottom of the case, (the bottom is the section closest to the wheels).
 Fold or roll clothes as you prefer but try to group larger clothes together in outfits so they are easy to find.
-Place shoes down the gaps at the side and place underwear inside them; as well as making the most of available space, this also helps to maintain the shoe’s shape.
+Place shoes down the gaps at the side & place underwear inside them; as well as making the most of available space, this also helps to maintain the shoe’s shape.

-If you’re looking to minimise creases, try our multi-purpose folding pack.
+If you’re looking to minimise creases, try our Folding Palette.
 It contains a folding board with instructions on how to fold your clothes!

-Packing cubes make organising and protecting your clothes so much easier.
+Packing Cubes make organising & protecting your clothes so much easier.
 Use them to separate larger bulky items or put outfits together.
-Having cubes in a range of sizes means you can keep small garments and accessories together making them easier to find.
+Having cubes in a range of sizes means you can keep small garments & accessories together making them easier to find.
 Separating items in packing cubes also helps to protect delicate garments from being snagged by zips, shoe or belt buckles.
-Packing cubes help to compress items making it easier to close your suitcase and ensure that everything stays in place.
+Packing cubes help to compress items making it easier to close your suitcase & ensure that everything stays in place.
 This is especially useful if you have to open you case at any point during the journey.

-To add a touch of luxury to my suitcase, I like to include one of our May Chang drawer sachet and hanging ovals in my case.
-These are perfectly compact and keep clothes smelling gorgeous during transit and they can be popped in to draws or hung in wardrobes when you get to your destination.
-The scent is designed to deter clothes moths, so they also provide protection in storage away from home and help to improve hotel wardrobes that might not meet your standards!
+To add a touch of luxury to my suitcase, I like to include one of our May Chang Drawer Sachets & Hanging Ovals in my case.
+These are perfectly compact & keep clothes smelling gorgeous during transit & they can be popped in to drawers or hung in wardrobes when you get to your destination.
+The scent is designed to deter clothes moths, so they also provide protection in storage away from home & help to improve hotel wardrobes that might not meet your standards!

-For help and advice on any of our clothes care products, have a browse through our blog pages or give a call.
+For help & advice on any of our clothes care products, have a browse through our blog pages or feel free to Contact Us.